0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 time for making dispute claim.
 Upgraded services require stake of tokens in addition to what is already staked on baker service, but they also have a bigger earning potential.

-An example of how the stake works as collateral is the [small oracles](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridgeable-coins-on-mainnet).
+An example of how the stakes works as collateral is the [small oracles](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridgeable-coins-on-mainnet).
 They of 3 nodes with a stake of 250K MPC can transfer less value than their total stake on the service.
 The theoretical maximum value of BYOC being bridged per [epoch](../pbc-fundamentals/dictionary.md#epoch) is equivalent to the ETH value of stake (750K MPC).
 In current practice the value that can be transferred is 50 ETH for withdrawal oracles and 25 ETH for deposit oracles.